codemagic-ci-cd/codemagic-docs/content/billing/pricing.md

 - Private Slack channel

-*If you require an Enterprise plan with dedicated hosts, the Enterprise plan can be configured with 2 dedicated macOS hosts (arm64 or Intel) which provide 4 concurrencies.
-If the dedicated hosts need to be EU-based then 1 dedicated host can be configured which provides 2 concurrencies.
+Dedicated macOS hosts (Intel or Apple Silicon) are also available on request.
+A dedicated host is only used by your organization and provides 2 VMs which can be configured with the software you require.
+Dedicated hosts can also be EU-based.

 This plan is recommended if you need to go through a **security compliance process**, **vendor registration** or have special requirements such as an **NDA**, **DPA**, **dedicated hosts**, or **custom base images** or other account management services.